Quantcast

 What are Precious Metals?

-The term precious metals usually means platinum, gold or silver.
-Some years, market "spot" prices of precious metals like gold and silver fluctuate greatly.
+The term precious metal refers to rare metals of high economic value.
+The term usually includes platinum, gold, and silver.
+A metal can be considered a "noble" metal (meaning it is highly resistant to corrosion) without being a "precious" metal.
+Gold, silver, and platinum are generally considered to be both noble metals and precious metals.
+Some years, market "spot" prices of precious metals fluctuate greatly.
 An immediate effect will be noticed in sterling, gold filled and 14kt gold wire, sheet, beads and findings.
 If prices remain particularly high (or low), there will be a similar (but smaller) effect in the prices of silver-plated and gold-plated (base metal) items.
-More info on metal markets and our prices.

 Precious metals at Rings & Things include:

-Shop karat gold earring posts.
 Karat (kt) gold: Pure gold is 24kt, meaning 24 out of 24 parts are gold.
 24kt is too soft to be functional, so it is alloyed with other metals for durability, cost and color.
 14kt is 14 parts gold out of 24, and the remaining 10 parts are other metals.
 Depending on the color of gold (which can be yellow, rose, green or white), the other parts may be copper, silver, nickel, zinc, tin, palladium and/or manganese.
 People with nickel allergies should be aware that, until recently, most white gold contained nickel.
 Today, palladium is used to make a white gold alloy that is less likely to react to the wearer's skin.
-All of the karat gold we carry is yellow gold.

 Gold-filled tubing and wire are usually seamless, so only gold touches the body.
 Gold-filled sheets of base metal, used to make other findings, can be either single clad (gold on visible side only) or double clad (gold on both sides and sometimes the edge).
 Seamless and double clad gold-filled items are less likely to discolor, since the base metal is sealed inside the gold.
 However, the layer of gold on a single clad 1/20 gold-filled item is as thick (and the same total weight) as the two layers of gold on a double clad 1/20 gold-filled item.
 Use care when buffing gold-filled items, to avoid removing the gold layer.